Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer

 {\authormark{1}Department of Physics, Institute of Science Tokyo, Meguro, Tokyo 152-8550, Japan\\ \authormark{2}Green Computing Systems Research Organization, Waseda University, 27, Waseda-cho, Shinjuku-ku, Tokyo 162-0042, Japan\\ \authormark{3}Department of Physics, University of Tokyo, Bunkyo, Tokyo 113-0033, Japan\\ \authormark{4}Institute of Integrated Research, Institute of Science Tokyo, Yokohama, Kanagawa 226-8503, Japan\\ \authormark{5}Research Center for the Early Universe (RESCEU), Graduate School of Science, University of Tokyo, Bunkyo, Tokyo 113-0033, Japan\\ \authormark{6}Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), WPI, UTIAS, University of Tokyo, Kashiwa, Chiba 277-8568, Japan\\ }

 {\authormark{*}ksuzuki@gw.phys.sci.isct.ac.jp}

-\begin{abstract*} This study presents the first demonstration of an optical spring effect in a signal-recycled Michelson interferometer without arm cavities.
-While previous observations of optical springs in a signal-recycled interferometer have relied on configurations incorporating arm cavities, no similar effect has yet been reported in a bare configuration.
-The experimental setup employs multiple laser fields, enabling stable and precisely controllable detuning, as well as a compliant suspension system comprising two double-spiral springs.
-These findings open possibilities for developing optical spring-enhanced interferometers utilizing intracavity amplification, a promising technique for enhancing the high-frequency sensitivity of next-generation gravitational-wave detection instruments.
+\begin{abstract*} We present, to the best of our knowledge, the first demonstration of an optical spring in a signal-recycled Michelson interferometer without arm cavities.
+The setup utilizes multiple laser fields to achieve stable and precisely controllable detuning and incorporates a compliant suspension system comprising two double-spiral springs.
+These results support optical spring-enhanced interferometers with intracavity amplification, offering a promising avenue for improving high-frequency sensitivity in future gravitational-wave detectors. \end{abstract*}